neacsum/cpm/README.md

 In such cases, CPM has to fetch the packages and create the symbolic links but should not initiate the build process of `cool_B` as part of the build process for `cool_A`.
 These situations are called *weak dependencies* and are flagged by the `fetchOnly` flag in the CPM.JSON file.

 ### 2.3.
 Compatibility with other code layout schemes ###
-The layout required by CPM is simple and so, very compatible with other layout recommendations.
+The layout required by CPM is simple and, as such, very compatible with other layout recommendations.
 My personal favorite is [The Pitchfork Layout](https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/spec/data/spec.bs).
 Note however the following differences:
 - PFL does not describe any mechanism for cooperation between different packages.
 The symbolic links mechanism described in this document is specific to CPM.
 - PFL does not use a shared `lib/` directory.
 The PFL `libs/` folder is used for a different purpose.